CharleySchaefer/ZiltoidLIB/Mathematics/ReadMe.md

 # ZiltoidLIB: Mathematics

 ## PURPOSE
 Small set of frequently encountered math functions without external dependencies.
+This library is a module of [ZiltoidLIB](https://github.com/CharleySchaefer/ZiltoidLIB), which is freely distributed under the Apache 2.0 (Version 2.0, January 2004) license WITHOUT WARRANTY, see LICENSE.txt.

 ## FEATURES